dcposch/blakejs/README.md

 Pure Javascript implementation of the BLAKE2b and BLAKE2s hash functions.

-BLAKE is the default hash function in the venerable `NaCl` cryptography library.
-Like SHA2 and SHA3 but unlike MD5 and SHA1, it's believed to be secure.
-With an optimized assembly implementation, it's faster than all of those.
+BLAKE is the default family of hash functions in the venerable NaCl crypto library.
+Like SHA2 and SHA3 but unlike MD5 and SHA1, BLAKE offers solid security.
+With an optimized assembly implementation, BLAKE can be faster than all of those other hash functions.

-Of course, this one is Javascript, so it won't be winning any speed records.
-More on Performance below.
-It'll be totally fine for most applications though, and it's the only way to compute BLAKE in a browser.
+Of course, this implementation is in Javascript, so it won't be winning any speed records.
+More under Performance below.
+It's short and sweet, less than 500 LOC.
+As far as I know, it's the only package available today to compute BLAKE2s and BLAKE2b in a browser.

+Example
+---
 ```js
 var blake = require('blakejs')
 console.log(blake.blake2bHex('abc'))
 // prints ba80a53f981c4d0d6a2797b69f12f6e94c212f14685ac4b74b12bb6fdbffa2d17d87c5392aab792dc252d5de4533cc9518d38aa8dbf1925ab92386edd4009923
 console.log(blake.blake2sHex('abc'))
 // prints 508c5e8c327c14e2e1a72ba34eeb452f37458b209ed63a294d999b4c86675982
 ```

 API
 ---
-First, `blake2b` computes a BLAKE2b hash.
+**First, `blake2b` computes a BLAKE2b hash.**

-Pass it a `Uint8Array` containing bytes to hash, and it will return a `Uint8Array` containing the hash.
+Pass it a string, `Buffer`, or `Uint8Array` containing bytes to hash, and it will return a `Uint8Array` containing the hash.

 ```js
 // Computes the BLAKE2B hash of a string or byte array, and returns a Uint8Array